 Where to get help

-The Sussex Advocacy Partnership provide local advocacy.
+The Sussex Advocacy Partnership provides local advocacy.
 The partnership consists of:

-- Mind – for adults (including older people) with mental health issues
+- Mind in Brighton & Hove – for adults (including older people) with mental health issues

 - Mind out - for LGBTQ people